tighten/jigsaw/readme.md

 `$ jigsaw build`

-Your site will be built and placed in the `/build` directory.
+Your site will be built and placed in the `/build_local` directory by default.

 Using the example structure above, you'd end up with something like this:

 ```
 ├─ build_local
+│  ├─ about-us
+│  │  └─ index.html
 │  ├─ img
 │  │  └─ logo.png
-│  ├─ about-us
-│  │  └─ index.html
 │  └─ index.html
 ├─ source
 └─ config.php